 It’s true that as you age, you are likely to lose bone density, but you have some measure of control over how fast the decline is.
 Exercise helps.

-By staying physically active, you’re less likely to have mobility issues based on muscle and bone mass.
+By staying physically active, you’re less likely to have mobility issues that limit you based on muscle and bone mass.
 It can also reduce joint and muscle pain.

 And if you’re more active, you’ll be more resilient, and therefore more independent, longer.

 So if exercise hasn’t been a priority in your life, or you’ve been putting it off altogether, you might want to give it a second thought.
 Having an active lifestyle is one of the most proactive ways you can age well.

 You might make a point of walking daily, sign-up for senior yoga, buy an exercise bike, or join the gym for strength training.
 Every little bit helps slow the effects of aging.
 If you’re not sure what’s right for you, ask your doctor.

 Of course, you’ll still need to have a support system around you and emergency contacts.
 But the healthier you feel, the more independent you’re able to be.